analogsenses/source/source/_posts/2014-12-12-jose-mujica-sobriety-and-the-two-week-test.markdown

 Obviously, that's bullshit.

 No matter how great a deal it may seem, if you managed to come across it in just a couple days of casual online research, chances are you'll find it again.
 Or maybe you'll find an even better deal.
 On an intellectual, rational level, I know that.
-I know the rush I feel it's bullshit.
+I know the rush I feel is bullshit.
 But the funny thing is, it never feels like bullshit at the time.

 I still struggle to pass the two-week test.
 Every.
 Single.
 Time.
 I've gotten better at it with the years, but it would be a stretch to say I've mastered my geeky impulses.
 Like most of you out there, I still have a pretty long way to go.